michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0104.md

 - n: repayment of the principal amount of a debt or security at or before maturity (as when a corporation repurchases its own stock)
 - n: (theology) the act of delivering from sin or saving from evil
 ### Family
+- redemption: redemptional, redemptions+
+- deem: deemed, deeming, deems, redeem
+- irredeemable: irredeemably
-redemption: redemptional, redemptions+;deem: deemed, deeming, deems, redeem;irredeemable: irredeemably;redeem: redeemable, redeemed, redeemer, redeeming, redeems, redemption, redemptive, redemptory;redeemable: irredeemable, unredeemable;redeemed: unredeemed;redeemer: redeemers;redeeming: redeemingly;redemptive: redemptively;unredeemable: unredeemably;unredeemed: unredeemedly
+- redeem: redeemable, redeemed, redeemer, redeeming, redeems, redemption, redemptive, redemptory
+- redeemable: irredeemable, unredeemable
+- redeemed: unredeemed
+- redeemer: redeemers
+- redeeming: redeemingly
+- redemptive: redemptively
+- unredeemable: unredeemably
+- unredeemed: unredeemedly
 ### Examples
 - There is something irresistible in the possibility of Schmidt’s redemption, even in its broad implausibility.
 - The ensuing heavy redemptions hurt performance and the fund’s record was forever tarnished.